coinable/morphosis/README.md

-# morphosis
+# Morphosis
-Morphosis is a metadata resource for Coinable
+Morphosis is a metadata resource for Coinable which contains different json and metadata that are fetched for different internal processes or flows.

 To add a new collection to Morphosis please use the following structure